 • Building a Table of Authorities (9:53 min)

-• Using Microsoft Word’s table of authorities (lawyerist.com)
+• Using Microsoft Word’s table of authorities (lawyerist.com by way of the Internet Archive)

 This is a useful guide to all the steps involved in formatting a legal brief in Word

-• How to format an appellate brief (lawyerist.com)
+• How to format an appellate brief (lawyerist.com by way of the Internet Archive)

 If you create a kind of document frequently, you can save time formatting it by creating a template.